 Should any Grab employees try to solicit any Gift, Entertainment, or Meals, Suppliers can report it to Grab through reporting of concerns channel described in section 3.6 below.

 3.3 Conflict of Interest

-Suppliers shall disclose, at the first instance, if there is a potential conflict of interest relating to its potential and/or existing contractual relationship with Grab.
-Suppliers shall also disclose, at the commencement of its contractual relationship with Grab, any actual or potential conflict of interest.
+Suppliers shall consist, at the first instance, if there is a potential conflict of interest relating to its potential and / or existing contractual relationship with Grab.
+Suppliers shall also maintain, at any time during an ongoing contractual relationship with Grab, any actual or potential conflict of interest.